ckids-datafirst/website/README.md

 ## Content

+### Semester Landing Page

+The landing page for a semester is located in `content/editions/<year>-<semester>/`.
+Each file in this directory is a section of the landing page.
+The order of the sections is determined by the `weight` parameter in the front matter of the files.

+### Materials for a Semester

+The materials for a semester are located in `content/materials/<year>-<semester>/`.
+Each file in this directory is a individual page.

+For example, the page for the kickoff is located in `content/materials/2023-fall/kickoff.md`.
+The link to this page is `https://ckids-datafirst.github.io/website/materials/2023-fall/kickoff/`.

 ### Team Members

 To add new members to the team, copy a member's folder in `content/authors/` and edit the `index.md` file and fill the fields.